timlac/reco-back-office/README.md

 - To present the different emotion combinations, this might as well be implemented dynamically to begin with.

+Need to implement some kind of functionality for intro_files, maybe put in a different dir?
+Or in subdir?

 ## Available Scripts